-Interestingly, the narrowing of foraminal stenosis is asymptomatic, in and of itself.
-It is only once a nerve root is pinched or compressed will the individual know anything is wrong.
+Interestingly, the narrowing of foraminal stenosis is asymptomatic.
+It is only if a nerve root becomes pinched or compressed that the individual will know anything is wrong.

-Stenosis is typically considered a degenerative condition, meaning the foramina gradually shrink over time, eventually leading to a bevy of potential symptoms.
-Depending on the pathology of the nerve compression, symptoms of foraminal stenosis can range from local chronic neck pain; to muscle weakness in the shoulders, arms and hands; and even numbness or tingling in the fingers.
+Stenosis is typically considered a degenerative condition, meaning the foramina gradually shrink over time, eventually leading to a multitude of potential symptoms.
+Depending on the pathology of the nerve compression, symptoms of foraminal stenosis can include local chronic neck pain, muscle weakness in the shoulders, arms and hands, and even numbness or tingling in the fingers.

 A number of conditions can cause a narrowing of the foramina, but foraminal stenosis in the neck and back is most commonly exacerbated by:

 - Regular aging or arthritis in the spine